 Tank bags are a great place to hold a map/route notes and store your valuable items so that you can easily remove it when you get off you bike and leave it briefly.
 They can however mark your tank and get in the way for re-fuelling.

 Again this comes down to soft vs hard and again I prefer soft.
 Hard top boxes are great instead of a tank bag to store your valuables while you leave the bike briefly.
 They are however heavier, sit higher on the bike and some people have concerns about safety, with hard edges right behind your spine.

 How far you can ride in a day will vary depending on roads, traffic, weather, fitness, energy, mood and whether the goal of the day is the ride itself or the destination.
 Some guys (Iron Butt riders) pride themselves in being able to ride over 1000 miles in 24 hours.
 I would say 500+ km (300+ miles) is achievable per day on good open highways.
 Halve that if there is any traffic or the roads require a bit more concentration.
 Always work in a buffer or have a back up so that you do not end up riding at night.

+Browse through out country-specific motorcycle touring guides for more inspiration and tips.
 More specific regional information is being researched and prepared at the moment.
 If you think I have missed anything major in this adventure motorcycle touring guide or have any questions at all, please get in touch.